RhoGAM / Rh Immunoglobulin

 Clinical Pearl

-RhoGAM is prevention, not treatment.
-Once Mom is sensitized (positive indirect Coombs), RhoGAM can't undo it — the window is closed forever.
+RhoGAM is prevention, not treatment — once Mom is sensitized (positive indirect Coombs), it can't undo it.
+Indirect Coombs screens Mom before; direct Coombs tests the baby after.